Jaland/jaland.github.io/_posts/2024-02-01-azure-tips.md

 If your service has a public IP address you can update your DNS pretty quickly by choosing using the `Azure Resource` alias type and choosing Azure resource

 ![](assets/living_post/azure-tips/dns-a-record.png)

+## Service Principle

+Finding SPs seem to be a pain in the butt!
+Best way I found is if you know the ID of the SP then you can search for it and find the specific object.

 ## ARO